ManlyMarco/MoreAccessoryParents/README.md

 Check the [releases](/../../releases).

 ## How to use
-1. Requires at least [BepInEx 4.0 64bit](https://github.com/BepInEx/BepInEx/releases) to be applied to the game.
+1. Requires at least [BepInEx 5.1 64bit](https://github.com/BepInEx/BepInEx/releases) to be applied to the game.
 2. Requires at least [MoreAccessories 1.0.3](https://www.patreon.com/joan6694/posts?tag=MoreAccessories).
+3. Download the [release](/../../releases) and extract it inside your game directory.
+The .dll should end up inside your `BepInEx\plugins` directory.
-3. Place the .dll inside your BepInEx directory.
-New options will appear in the character maker.
+4. Look out for errors when starting the game.
+New options should appear in the character maker.